First-year interest groups

 FIG classes have been carefully selected to apply towards degree requirements while also complimenting the theme of the group.
 The classes allow students to interact with faculty, staff, and the campus community in a more frequent and intentional manner.
 Engaging in a shared set of courses will help foster a sense of community to last beyond orientation and the first semester.

-The FIG coordinator will provide expert referrals to campus resources and academic support, including helping each student complete their schedule with additional courses for full-time study based on their needs and placement.
+The FIG coordinator will provide expert referrals to campus resources and academic support, including helping each student complete your schedule with additional courses for full-time study based on your needs and placement.
 A dedicated page in Canvas will allow for online interaction beyond the scope of the classes.
 Each FIG will also have a peer mentor to provide support from the student perspective.

 A campus like none other

 Wayne State University provides a home base from which to explore everything Detroit and its surrounding areas have to offer.
 In addition to taking classes together, students have opportunities to connect beyond just the classroom.
 Whether a student chooses to live on campus or commute, there's something for everyone.
 Between activities in the Student Center and Fitness Center, studying in the Undergraduate Library, participating in research opportunities, or exploring a multitude of student organizations, the campus is a vibrant hub of activity all day (and evening) long.
 For a calendar of events, see Get Involved.

 Review the groups available for the semester you plan to begin at Wayne State University and then complete the selection survey to indicate which ones interest you.

 If you are interested in joining a First-Year Interest Group, complete the FIG Selection Survey (WSU AccessID required).
 You'll receive an email to your WSU account to let you know your request is being processed and we'll be in touch with next steps.

 Frequently asked questions